rpiRobotics/ik-geo/matlab/README.md

 `+subproblem_setups`: Subproblem solutions

+`automatic_IK`: Automatically find IK solutions based on Denavit-Hartenberg or Product of Exponentials conventions

 `subproblems`: Test classes for subproblem solutions

 `correctness_tests`: Tests to verify the correctness of subproblem and IK solutions